ethereum/yellowpaper/README.md

 The Yellow Paper is a formal definition of the Ethereum protocol, originally by Gavin Wood, currently maintained by Nick Savers and with contributions from many people around the world.

-It is a free culture work, licensed under Creative Commons Attribution Share-Alike (CC-BY-SA) version 4.0.
+It is a free culture work, licensed under Creative Commons Attribution Share-Alike (CC-BY-SA) Version 4.0.

 ## Usage